-“Just think what an impact that must have had,” says Natalie Mortensen, MSN, RN, Manager at Inception Health, a digital technology innovation partner of Froedtert & the Medical College of Wisconsin.
+“Just think what an impact that must have had,” says Natalie Mortensen, MSN, RN, manager at Inception Health, the Froedtert & MCW health network's digital technology innovation partner.
 “Someone was scared enough to reach out that late at night...and got a response.”

-The rapid emergence of the COVID-19 pandemic encouraged the Froedtert team to identify an opportunity within the GetWell Loop solution set.
-They immediately turned to GetWell Loop’s COVID-19 care plans.
-This was an obvious choice and offered a digital solution for patients to engage with care providers during a time of isolation and social distancing.
+The rapid emergence of the COVID-19 pandemic encouraged the Froedtert & MCW team to harness GetWell Loop’s COVID-19 care plans as one of its digital solutions for patients to engage with care providers during a time of isolation and social distancing.

-Froedtert team members additionally participated in providing input on the initial drafts of the GetWell Loop COVID-19 care plans.
-Staying close to the content helped ensure they were aligned with appropriate symptoms, most recent developments and best practices from the Centers for Disease Control.
+Froedtert & MCW team members additionally participated in providing input on the initial drafts of the GetWell Loop COVID-19 care plans.
+Staying close to the content development helped ensure they were aligned with appropriate symptoms, most recent developments and best practices from the Centers for Disease Control.

 Staying in touch, even apart

-GetWell Loop is used for the monitoring of patients outside of the traditional hospital care setting, allowing the Froedtert team to track the health of patients who are quarantined or self-isolating at home.
-To assist, the central pandemic triage group (a group of APPs who managed all testing and results for the health system), introduced GetWell Loop to the patient, which facilitated activation.
+GetWell Loop is used to monitor patients outside of the traditional hospital care setting, which allows the Froedtert & MCW team to track the health of patients who are quarantined or self-isolating at home.
+To assist, the central pandemic triage group (a group of APPs who manage COVID-19 testing and results for the health system), introduced GetWell Loop to patients, facilitating activation.

 “Patients are scared,” says Mortensen.
 “But they are so thrilled to be in contact with their providers.”

-"I felt that during a time of loneliness, I had professionals available to ask questions," wrote one patient.
+"I felt that during a time of loneliness, I had professionals available to answer my questions," wrote one patient.

 Transitioning to 24/7 care

-When Froedtert first launched their COVID-19-specific Loops, including an Active Symptom or Exposure Loop and a Self-Monitoring Loop, patient comments and questions were monitored during business hours.
-Two full-time nurses who ran Froedtert’s traditional orthopedic Loops redeployed in the fight against COVID-19 to assist with monitoring, and soon found that COVID-19 symptoms did not fit standard “business hours.”
+When the health network first launched its COVID-19-specific Loops, including an Active Symptom or Exposure Loop and a Self-Monitoring Loop, patient comments and questions were monitored during business hours.
+Two full-time nurses who ran the health network's Orthopaedic Loops redeployed to assist with monitoring, soon finding that COVID-19 symptoms did not fit standard business hours.

-The Froedtert team worked hard to find a plan and partnered with the eRNs on their Virtual Care Team who currently provide inpatient units with 24/7 monitoring and assistance.
-The eRNs were excited and willing to offer support for evening hours to address red alerts and comments, allowing the Loops to be monitored 24/7.
-Together, the nursing teams were able to offer a seamless experience for patients in need of monitoring and reassurance, removing all boundaries to symptom management.
+The Froedtert team worked hard to find a plan and partnered with the eRNs on their virtual care team who provide inpatient units with 24/7 monitoring and assistance.
+The eRNs were eager to offer support for evening hours to address red alerts and comments, allowing the Loops to be monitored 24/7.
+Together, the nursing teams were able to offer a seamless experience for patients in need of monitoring and reassurance, removing temporal boundaries to symptom management.

-Mortensen continues: “Maybe the overnight hours are slow — or dare I say, quiet — but for that one patient who needs us, that’s who we are looking to impact.”
+Mortensen continues: “Maybe the overnight hours are slow — or dare I say, quiet — but for that one patient who needs us, that’s who we want to help.”